Ecological restoration

-Natural ecosystems provide ecosystem services in the form of resources such as food, fuel, and timber; the purification of air and water; the detoxification and decomposition of wastes; the regulation of climate; the regeneration of soil fertility; and the pollination of crops.
-These ecosystem processes have been estimated to be worth trillions of dollars annually.
-There is consensus in the scientific community that the current environmental degradation and destruction of many of Earth's biota are taking place on a "catastrophically short timescale".
 Scientists estimate that the current species extinction rate, or the rate of the Holocene extinction, is 1,000 to 10,000 times higher than the normal, background rate.
-Habitat loss is the leading cause of both species extinctions and ecosystem service decline.
-Two methods have been identified to slow the rate of species extinction and ecosystem service decline, they are the conservation of currently viable habitat and the restoration of degraded habitat.
-The commercial applications of ecological restoration have increased exponentially in recent years.
-In 2019, the United Nations General Assembly declared 2021–2030 the UN Decade on Ecosystem Restoration.
+Habitat loss is a leading cause of species extinctions and ecosystem service decline.
+Two methods have been identified to slow the rate of species extinction and ecosystem service decline: conservation of quality habitat and restoration of degraded habitat.
+The number and size of ecological restoration projects have increased exponentially in recent years, with hundreds of thousands of projects across the globe.